WordPress/Marcomms-Meetups/promotional_packs/readme.md

-# this is where all the promotional packs should be stored
+# Promotional packs
-the assets folder should contain all assets the  zips folder should contain downloadable zips
+This is where all the promotional packs should be stored,  the assets folder should contain all assets the  zips folder should contain downloadable zips